 Google is the pioneer of many techniques you will see in this guide.

+As you can see Google dominates the search engine world.
 But how does the search engine we all know and love function?

 It’s actually pretty simple and happens in a 2 stage process-